nomppy/nomppy.github.io/content/posts/impostor.md

 and personally, i think those are better ones to read, and write. but that won't the case here.

 # 3
-i woke up before the sun did and took the car out for a drive on empty roads, in the crescent moon-lit hours before dawn. the only sound i hear is of my tires splashing through tiny ponds accumulated through the midnight rain, and the light only of the glimmer as my headlights sweep over wet asphalt.
+over winter break, i woke up before the sun did and took the car out for a drive, in the crescent moon-lit hours before dawn. the roads were completely empty, and the only sound i could hear is that of my tires splashing through tiny ponds accumulated through the midnight drizzle, and the light only of the shimmer as my headlights swept over wet asphalt.

-how unusual it is, to be awake at this hour while everyone else sleeps. it comes with a solemn sense of responsibility, like that of a lamplighter, standing watch against the darkness. i have always liked the winter and the night.
+how unusual it is, to be awake at this hour while everyone else sleeps. it comes with a solemn sense of responsibility, like that of a lamplighter, standing watch against the darkness.

+i have always liked the winter and the night.

 my eye passes over the pools of rain, seeing something different in each one.